shanmohan/toy-robot/README.md

 ## Remarks

+1. High-level design sketch can be found under /Desings
-1. Test data has been provided as part of respective test cases similar to below sample
+2. Test data has been provided as part of respective test cases similar to below sample

         [TestCase("PLACE 0,0,NORTH", "")]